boldbi/bold-bi-docs/docs/embedding-options/iframe-embedding/sample/dashboard-embedding/javascript.md

 ###  Editing an existing Dashboard

-* The `openDesignerForEdit()` method in `DashboardListing.js` is invoked when you click any dashboard in the dashboard listing container and then click the `Edit` button.
+* The `openDesignerForEdit()` method in `DashboardListing.js` is invoked when you click on any dashboard in the dashboard listing container and then click the `Edit` button.
 It retrieves the item ID, dashboard name, and category from the properties of the clicked item and uses them to open the dashboard designer page for editing within the "dashboard" element.

     ![Dashboard_iframe_js_edit](/static/assets/iFrame-based/sample/images/dashboard-edit-page.png)